 The nursery is on my short list of favorite rooms in the house, for sure!
-For more on how we put this room together, click here.
+For more details and PHOTOS! of how we put this room together, click here.

 Also, don’t forget to create a Target baby registry –even if you don’t get all the items as gifts, you get a completion discount you can use to save money on big purchases like this glider!